 Q: How much weight will be lost?

-A: It is important to remember that weight loss surgery is a commitment to make healthy lifelong changes.
-Patients can expect to lose 25-50 pounds in the first 6 months and up to 100 within a year.
+A: It is important to remember that weight loss surgery is a commitment to make healthy lifelong changes, and results can vary from person to person.
+It is best to consult your surgeon to determine your expected weightloss.